 oppressed masses.
 Question arises here; how can the sleeping masses identify

 and choose their candidates?
 How can they examine the essence of the

 ‘democracy’?
 In fact the masses of many nationalities like Nepali speaking nationals and Tsangla

 only heard the speeches, could not listen.
 Bhutan

 Friday, November 8, 2013

 Communist Party of Bhutan (Marxist-Leninist-Maoist) has spent its twelve years.
 Seventh November this year is the twelfth anniversary of the party.
 We feel pride to extend our revolutionary greetings on this glorious occasion and on the occasion of ninety-sixth October revolution day at a time.
 Unfortunately the party-revolution is in a serious set back owing to a number of objective and subjective circumstances.
-The socio-cultural, geo- political, some practical physical and geographical complications along with the February defeat and the shameful intervention of imperialist-host country nexus in the refugee issue are the major subjective reasons behind the setback.
-In the same way the problem of leadership and specifically lack of a practically unanimous revolutionary nucleus in the central leading body and the problem of correct action line are the main objective reasons behind this setback.
+The socio-cultural, geo- political, some practical physical and geographical complications along with the February defeat and the shameful intervention of imperialist-host country nexus in the refugee issue are the major objective reasons behind the setback.
+In the same way the problem of leadership and specifically lack of a practically unanimous revolutionary nucleus in the central leading body and the problem of correct action line are the main subjective reasons behind this setback.

 Tuesday, April 30, 2013